Trustee (Voluntary Role)

 We give people the knowledge and the confidence they need to find their way forward – whoever they are, and whatever their problem.

-Life can be tough for everyone at times and the need for free, confidential, independent advice in the coming years will be more important than ever as we are set for a period of uncertainty, complexity and change.
+Life can be tough for everyone at times and the need for free, confidential, independent advice in the coming years will be more important than ever as we are set for a period of uncertainty, complexity and change following the pandemic of 2020/21.

-2019 marks the 80th anniversary of our service and we’re still reaching those in need of help 80 years on.
-We’re still offering face to face advice for anyone who needs it from 13 locations in the County, but today we’re increasingly reaching people in new ways too, through our website, webchat or over the phone.
+2019 marked the 80th anniversary of our service and we’re still reaching those in need of help 80 years on.
+We’re still offering face to face advice for anyone who needs it from 13 locations in the County, but today we’re increasingly reaching people through our website, webchat or over the phone.

 Benefits, debt and housing are areas we have always worked on and it’s likely they will always be central to what we do, but we’re increasingly working on very different kinds of problems too.
 We help people understand their consumer and employment rights and pension choices, deal with energy suppliers and preparing representation for people in court.